Chair: Timothy Paglione

 Viviana Acquaviva (City Tech)

 Prof. Acquaviva's research focuses on solving complex problems using a mix of analytical and numerical methods.
 She has published papers on a variety of topics, ranging from the physics of the very early Universe to the nature of dark energy and gravity today, to the evolution of galaxies through cosmic time.
 Lately, she is developing statistical techniques for predictive modeling, and is using these tools to study the physical properties of distant galaxies.
-Find out more about Prof. Acquaviva in this recent blog post:
+Find out more about Prof. Acquaviva in these blog posts:

 Astro and the City